I purchased equipment from Japan and it blew up, can you help?

-Of course, but we need to establish what damage has been done and this can only be revealed by careful inspection.
+We first need to establish what damage has been done and this can only be revealed by careful inspection.

 Know Your Voltage

 Different regions use different AC or ‘mains’ supply voltages.
-For example, Japan uses 100V, the USA uses 120V, and Europe and Asia use 220V, 230V or 240V, depending on the region.
+For example, Japan uses 100V, the USA uses 110/120V, and Europe and Asia use 220V, 230V or 240V, depending on the region.
 Anything other than 230V or 240V presents a big problem for people living in Australia where we have a 240/250V supply.

-Higher voltage AC supplies are better from a technical perspective which is great for us.
-More on that another time.
+Higher voltage AC supplies are better from a technical perspective which is great for us, more on that another time.
 BUT – If you plug in a piece of electronic equipment set to run on 100V or 120V into a 240V socket here in Australia, IT WILL FAIL, unless a fuse saves it first.

 Electronic equipment doesn’t “automatically adjust” as one enquirer who blew up his newly acquired equipment told me on the phone.
-He was probably thinking of equipment that uses switching power supplies or SMPS, like phone chargers, USB power supplies etc. Good hi-fi equipment generally doesn’t use this type of power supply.
+He was probably thinking of equipment that uses switching power supplies or SMPS, like phone chargers, USB power supplies etc. Good hi-fi equipment doesn’t use this type of power supply.

 The Problem